v-machine/auto_entourage/README.md

 ## Known Issues
 - `orient` in `raytrace` mode occasionally behaves incorrectly.
 For now, reload entourages as a workaround or simply reorient in less computationally intensive display modes.

-## Next Steps
+## TODO
-- vector entourages support
+- Add supprot for vector entourages
-- a new component to enable users greater control in how entourages are loaded.
+- Add a new component to enable users greater control in how entourages are loaded.